musk95/esphome/README.md

   This allows you to play with ST7789V which is TFT-LCD  of ESP32 TTGO.

 ### How to install
+  * Copy below folders to the component folder of esphome.
+   - display
+   - image
+   - st7789v

 ### Samples
   * Sample - Display image<br>